thomasgredig/rawData/README.md

                       list(XRD=instrumentXRD, AFM=instrumentAFM))
 ```

+## Instruments

+The `rawBase` object contains information about all files in the project including unique CRC; this ensures that if files are moved between folders or renamed, there is a consistent and unique `ID` associated with that file from that project.

+The content from the files can also be stored separately, then direct access to the files is not needed; since data is stored differently, there is an instrument function that translates the content from the instrument into a table or data frame that is stored as an `.rda` file.
+Several functions are provided that can translate instrument data:

+-   **instrumentXRD**: for XRD data files from rigaku based on `rigakuR`

+-   **instrumentAFM**: for AFM data files from different instruments, based on `nanoAFMr`

+The instrument is added via `raw.update()`.
+The function `raw.updateInstrument` calls all instrument functions and updates the data.

 ## Scenario

 After creating a new package `dataSpin` using the template `dataProjectTemplate`, you might want to add RAW data files into that package and create a variable `dataRAW`.